spfrommer/cse-ranking-manipulation/README.md

 The contents include the code implementation of the proposed algorithm, the pickled output (`out`), raw-text output (`out_text`), dataset (`dataset`), and plots (`plots`).
 Unzip the respective files to recover the directories.

-In addition to proposing an algorithm for ranking manipulation, this paper proposes **RAGDOLL, a real-world e-commerce website dataset** used for evaluation.
-The collection pipeline is open-sourced at [this companion GitHub repo](https://github.com/spfrommer/ranking_manipulation_data_pipeline).
+In addition to proposing an algorithm for ranking manipulation, this paper proposes **RAGDOLL, a real-world e-commerce website dataset** used for evaluation, which is available on [Huggingface](https://huggingface.co/datasets/Bai-YT/RAGDOLL).

+The dataset collection pipeline is open-sourced at [this companion GitHub repo](https://github.com/spfrommer/ranking_manipulation_data_pipeline).

 ## Description